N0Heart/DiscordB/readme.txt

 FFMPEG GUIDE:

-FFMPEG requires you to have BOTH the library package installed and imported AND the ffmpeg.exe files (found here: https://www.gyan.dev/ffmpeg/builds/ ****get the full) installed to the libary.
-I had to install all three .exe files to pythonProject2/venv/Scripts.
+FFMPEG requires you to have BOTH the library package installed and imported AND the ffmpeg.exe files (found here: https://www.gyan.dev/ffmpeg/builds/ ****get the full) in the folder of the libary.
+I had to drag all three .exe files to DiscordB/venv/Scripts.
 Make sure you complete this step properly or you will not be able to use the music bot.
 Please note that you could be held liable for misuse of copyright protected audio.

 GENERAL USE: